trekimann/Feefo_assesment/readme.md

 # 1. Object Orientated Programming
 Please complete the problems in Java or another Object Orientated language.

-Use your favorite IDE to create and test your solutions, including any testing descriptions/evidence.
+Use your favourite IDE to create and test your solutions, including any testing descriptions/evidence.

 Please provide your solution as a runnable and testable project, either as a public GitHub repo or zipped project files, so that they can be imported and tested in an IDE.